Jourdain was born in Schiltigheim, France and trained with the Paris Opéra Ballet School. She joined Paris Opéra

 “The magical Lise-Marie Jourdain positively

-floated in the off-point role of the Lilac Fairy.”
+floated in the off-pointe role of the Lilac Fairy.”

 Globe and Mail,